Welcome to today's edition of the Rush 24-7 podcast.

 This is the moment they said they knew was going to happen.

-If they would just wait, Trump was going to say something beyond the pale that would offend and outrage everyone and force him out of the race, to which they then said, which will be great, so that we can now get down to the serious business of the Republican nomination.
+If they would just wait, Trump was going to say something beyond the pale that would offend and outrage everyone and force him out of the race, to which they then said, which will be great so that we can now get down to the serious business of the Republican nomination.

-Well, here it is, Thursday.
+Well, here it is, Thursday, and it hasn't happened.

 Trump's still there.